MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsUserCallingSettings.md

 ### System.Object

 ## NOTES
-The cmdlet is available in Teams PowerShell module 3.0.1-preview or 3.2.0-preview (preferred).
+The cmdlet is available in Teams PowerShell module 4.0.0 or later.

 The specified user need to have the Microsoft Phone System license assigned.